darrenangle/isitgross-chicago/README.md

 ---

-## Git Flow and Branching
+## Git, Gitflow, and Branching

-This repo utilizes the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) a 'strict branching model' for branched feature development and production releases at scale.
+This repo utilizes the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow), a 'strict branching model' for branched feature development and production releases at scale.

 Rules: